 According to what Cindy told law enforcement, at around 9:30 PM Bill called her and asked if he could walk up.
 Cindy actually lived with her grandmother in a cabin on the property, Bill had a small camper parked near the end of the road, while Roger and Glen shared a trailer.
 Cindy advised Bill that it wasn’t a good idea for him to come since he’d been drinking and he allegedly had a temper when he was drunk.
 He ignored her request and a little while later showed up at the door.

-Apparently, after she opened the door, he became enraged and attacked her, fracturing her nose, which naturally woke up Cindy’s grandmother, Cindy and Bill’s 3-year-old daughter, and drew the attention of Roger Benner Jr (who happened to be Cindy’s half-nephew) and Glen Kerns.
+After Cindy opened the door, Bill became enraged and attacked her, fracturing her nose, which naturally woke up her grandmother, Cindy and Bill’s daughter, and drew the attention of Roger Benner Jr (who happened to be Cindy’s half-nephew) and Glen Kerns.

 After Roger and Glen departed, Bill apologized to Cindy and attempted to wipe the blood from her face.
 Cindy’s mother drove up to the residence shortly after, whereupon Bill left and was last seen stumbling up the road to his camper.